 - TELL - alert police - make sure you know the local emergency number - in the UK it’s 999, for EU countries it’s 112

-If there is an attack, follow the Police Service of Northern Ireland (PSNI) on social media to get information and advice.
+If there is an attack, follow the PSNI social media channels to get information and advice.

 Further advice on incidents at home or overseas

-You may be concerned for the well being of friends or relatives who are away from home and in the vicinity of reported unrest or a terror attack.
+You may be concerned for the well being of friends or relatives who are away from home and in the area of reported unrest or a terror attack.

 You can get updates from: